MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ## Set a logpoint

 In addition to taking a snapshot when a snappoint is hit, you can also configure a snappoint to log a message (that is, create a logpoint).
+You can set logpoints without having to redploy your app.
+Logpoints are virtually executed and cause no impact and no side effects to your running application.

 #### To create a logpoint